ben-grande/qusal/salt/dev/README.md

 - building programs;
 - signing commits, tags, pushes and verifying with split-gpg;
 - fetching and pushing to and from local qube repository with split-git; and
-- fetching and pushing to and from remote repository with split-ssh-agent.
+- fetching and pushing to and from remote repository with split-ssh-agent and without direct network connection, you can open port to the desired SSH or HTTP server.

+As the qube has no netvm, configure the `qusal.ConnectTCP` service to allow for it to communicate with a remote repository for example.